Frequently Asked Questions

 Do I need to make an appointment to come in?

 Workforce Services is available to the public by phone or email at this time due to the COVID-19 pandemic.

 Where do I start?

-You will need to call 760-924-1770 to request a WIOA orientation in the Mammoth Lakes, Bridgeport or Walker office.
+You will need to call 760-924-1770 to request a WIOA orientation to be completed by phone.

 How do I become eligible for your services?